prometheusresearch/baseline-codebase/src/rex.db/README.rst

     parameters:
       school: null

-This is a YAML_ file with two fields:
+This file is in a YAML_ format.
+It contains a record with two fields:

 ``query``
     The HTSQL query to execute.